jarviscanada/jarvis_data_eng_VolodymyrLabliuk/springboot/README.md

 # Introduction

 This project is a Java-based application for managing trading accounts, securities, and market data.
 It includes features for creating and managing traders, accounts, quotes, security orders, and positions.
+It allows you to buy and sell shares by making API calls to different endpoints

 # Quick Start